MicrosoftDocs/VBA-Docs/access/Concepts/Data-Access-Objects/modify-a-query-from-a-dao-recordset.md

 ---
-title: Modify a Query from a DAO Recordset ms.prod: access ms.assetid: b5679ca8-9bcd-2d28-15af-2640db727dd4 ms.date: 06/08/2017
+title: Modify a query from a DAO Recordset ms.prod: access ms.assetid: b5679ca8-9bcd-2d28-15af-2640db727dd4 ms.date: 09/21/2018
 ---

-# Modify a Query from a DAO Recordset
+# Modify a query from a DAO Recordset

 You can use the **[Requery](../../../api/overview/Access.md)** method on a dynaset-type or snapshot-type **[Recordset](../../../api/overview/Access.md)** object when you want to run the underlying query again after changing a parameter.
 This is more convenient than opening a new **Recordset**, and it runs faster.

 The following code example creates a **Recordset** object and passes it to a function that uses the **[CopyQueryDef](../../../api/overview/Access.md)** method to extract the equivalent SQL string.
 It then prompts the user to add an additional constraint clause to the query.
 The code uses the **Requery** method to run the modified query.